-Local counsel opinion requests are typically generated in three factual scenarios.
-First, the borrower or other loan party is located or organized under the laws of the jurisdiction of the local counsel.
-Second, the real estate or other significant collateral involved in the loan transaction is located in the jurisdiction of the local counsel.
-These are the two most common examples, but any number of combinations of these facts are possible in local counsel situations, especially when several entities may be involved as borrower, guarantor, member, manager or general partner, and they may be formed under the laws of different jurisdictions.
-The third factual scenario, which is less commonly encountered, is when some or all of the transaction documents are governed by the laws of the jurisdiction of the local counsel although none of the loan parties are organized, and no collateral is located, in the jurisdiction of the local counsel.
+The need for a local counsel opinion typically arises in three factual scenarios.
+First, the borrower or other loan party is located or organized under the laws of the local counsel's jurisdiction.
+Second, the real estate or other significant collateral involved in the loan transaction is located in the local counsel's jurisdiction.
+These are the two most common examples, but any number of combinations of these facts are possible in local counsel situations, especially when several entities may be involved as borrower, guarantor, member, manager, or general partner, and the various entities are formed under the laws of different jurisdictions.
+The third factual scenario, which is less commonly encountered, is when some or all of the transaction documents are governed by the laws of the local counsel's jurisdiction, although none of the loan parties are organized, and no collateral is located, in the jurisdiction of the local counsel.

 The Local Counsel Supplement acknowledges that there is no single form of local counsel opinion or set of opinion requests appropriate in all circumstances.
-The Local Counsel Supplement contains suggested language to address the most common requests, together with guidance regarding when certain language should be used.
+The Local Counsel Supplement contains suggested language to address the most common requests, together with guidance as to when certain language should be used.
 Opinion practice in a local counsel setting, just as in the case of lead counsel, is subject to customary practice.
 Sometimes opinion requests involve matters that are better verified by sources other than a local counsel opinion.
 As noted in the Local Counsel Supplement: